-Consider all strands and weigh up the performance as a whole in placing the answer in a band, then show that you have done so in the summative comment, e.g.
+Consider all strands and weigh up the performance as a whole in placing the answer in a level, then show that you have done so in the summative comment:

-Sound K of texts, some evidence of U but mostly narrative, occasional evidence of P, mainly clear C
+e.g. Solid K of texts, limited evidence of U and mostly narrative, evidence of P with some, good personal response and generally clear C throughout.